 The Autistic spectrum represents a vast range of skills and traits and cannot be looked at in a linear fashion.
 Although autistic children can have a range of varying skills and abilities, one area that often presents challenges is in understanding social situations and social interaction.

 First Discoverers reader Ahlya has three children of her own, one of which is on the spectrum.
 She has done extensive research into supporting herself, various family members and her oldest child, to cope with daily hurdles and develop internal strengths that will benefit them all through life on the spectrum.

 In this post she breaks down the concepts and difficulties of social situations that autistic children may find challenging and provides advise to early years workers and parents on how they can help children to manage these often challenging situations.

 Assisting Children with Autism to Understand Social Interaction

-Autistic children have a range of abilities around the spectrum.
-Some have strengths in verbal communication, but may struggle with processing sensory information.
+Children with autism have a range of abilities around the spectrum.
+Some have strengths in verbal communication but may struggle with processing sensory information.
 Others may be non-verbal, but thrive on increased sensory stimulation.
 Both have autism, though they present very differently, and both have traits and skills valuable to their community.

 One challenge they’ll both experience is their ability to interact in a social environment.